ansys/pyworkbench/doc/source/getting-started/installing/linux.rst

 Verify installation
 ===================

-Verify a successful installation of PyWorkbench by running:
+Verify a successful installation of PyWorkbench by running this code:

 .. jinja::